Robert L. Coffey: Congress

 He was elected as a Democrat to the 81st Congress in 1948, defeating incumbent Republican Congressman Harve Tibbott, and served from January 3, 1949, until his death in an airplane accident at Kirtland Air Force Base near Albuquerque, New Mexico.

 Personal life

 Coffey was married to Eileen Mercado Parra, with whom he had three children: Robert Lewis, Eileen María and David Mario.

 Death

-On April 20, 1949, Coffey was killed in the crash of Lockheed F-80A-10-LO Shooting Star, 44-85438, c/n 080-1461, while on take-off from Kirtland AFB, New Mexico, at 1640 hrs. during a cross-country proficiency flight.
+On April 20, 1949, Coffey was killed in the crash of Lockheed F-80A-10-LO Shooting Star, 44-85438, c/n 080-1461, while on take-off from Kirtland AFB, New Mexico, at 1640 hrs during a cross-country proficiency flight.
 He and fellow Hell Hawks pilot Lt.
-Col. William D. Ritchie had departed Kirtland after refuelling for March AFB, California, but due to apparent engine failure on take-off, the fighter never rose above 25 feet, skidded off end of runway, cartwheeled across an arroyo, and broke apart but did not burn.
+Col. William D. Ritchie had departed Kirtland after refueling for March AFB, California, but due to apparent engine failure on take-off, the fighter never rose above 25 ft, skidded off the end of the runway, cartwheeled across an arroyo, and broke apart but did not burn.
 Coffey was killed instantly.
 He is buried in Arlington National Cemetery.
 The House of Representatives recessed for one day in his honor.